Equity, Justice, and Belonging (EJB)

 Why is EJB Work Important?

-Do you believe that creating a culture of belonging is a shared responsibility?
-So do we.
+We believe that creating a culture of belonging is a shared responsibility.
 Our mission statement at The White Mountain School—rooted in courage, compassion, and curiosity—guides our work toward becoming an equitable, just, and inclusive institution.

 - We need curiosity to learn about worldviews other than our own, so that we are compelled to look outside our own lived experiences.